 Stalk Block After Catch Drill

-This stalk blocking drills takes what we learned in previous drills and applies them to real life game scenarios.
+This stalk blocking drill takes what we learned in previous drills and applies them to real-life game scenarios.

 The play starts by running any pass play in your playbook.
 Once the ball is caught, the other 2-3 players turn into blockers and need to run as fast as possible to stalk block an opponent.